 Stakeholders and responsibilities

-Three main stakeholders would be at least involved in the licensing and management of spectrum authorised under an ASA framework: the Administration, the “incumbent” user and the ASA spectrum licensee.
+Three main stakeholders would be at least involved in the licensing and management of spectrum authorised under an ASA framework: the Administration, the “incumbent” user and the ASA user.

 This study proposes here to focus primarily on simple theoretical cases.

-In particular, with regard to the database(s) management, the following aspects should be considered:
+Not limited to, but in particular, with regard to the database(s) management, the following aspects should be considered:

 - which entity provides and maintain it/them;

 - which entity manage the authorisations and banning of frequency usages (in particular if the incumbent user is military and has obviously no interest in providing detailed information on its spectrum use in the considered band)

+In the database architecture, the frequency use information may be separated from the available spectrum information.
+This allows for the administration to keep closer control on the frequency use information whilst facilitating – if needed - multiple database managers to handle the actual authorisations of available spectrum.

 Administration

-t.b.c.
+The Administration is the national regulatory body, responsible for giving licenses on individual or general bases and for negotiating sharing conditions/ usage requirements on international and/or regional level.
+Also in its scope is the coordination procedure to be initiated among sharing partners in related bands as well as necessary border coordination.

+ASA allows accommodating the incumbent spectrum users’ interests taking into account that spectrum rights do not have to be withdrawn from an incumbent user to be granted to another user.
+While enabling swift availability of harmonised spectrum for the delivery of pan-European services, ASA will maintain governments’ sovereign rights over spectrum management and policy which are usually based on national requirements and needs.
+Indeed, the ASA approach is consistent with government exercising different spectrum management policy approaches.
 Incumbent users

-The incumbent users could be one or some governmental organisations which have priority rights on a given frequency band and manage it in order to deliver public services (e.g. defence, civil aviation).
+The nature of the agreement between ASA user and the incumbent ensures that the incumbent may enjoy its primary rights for accessing spectrum under its licence whenever and wherever necessary.
+The incumbent user is the current spectrum licensee.
+This could be a holder of an individual license (of any other radio communication service) or one or some governmental organisations which have priority rights on a given frequency band and manage it in order to deliver public services (e.g. defence, civil aviation).

-It could also be an initial “licensed user” of e.g. the FS, FSS or MS…

 t.b.c.